 Having got through the year, you may now be thinking of putting your tools away for the winter.
 But before you do so, it is a good idea to give them a little maintenance first.

-- Clean off any dirt from the tools and dry them thoroughly
+- Clean off any dirt from the tools using antibacterial spray or a cleaning block

 - Rub down the blades using wire wool or emery paper

 - Sharpen the blades if necessary using a whetstone

 - Apply a little camelia oil to protect the blades from rusting and keep things moving